Contrast-Security-OSS/NodeTestBenches/test-bench-utils/README.md

 An endpoint may also be configured to provide additional locals to the template to render additional context for a rule.
-For example, we provide an XML string to the _xxe_ endpoint as a potential attack value.
+For example, we provide an XML string to the _xpathInjection_ endpoint as a potential attack value.

 ## Test Bench Applications
 Once you have configured the shared sink and view, consult the following